mjj29/c8y-analytics-blocks/README.md

 }
 ```

+The TypeScript API for Smart Functions can be seen in [SmartFunction.ts](docs/SmartFunction.ts)

 ## JSON encoder/decoder blocks

 These blocks convert between a string value in encoded JSON form, to a decoded value sent in the output properties